exakat/exakat/docs/Rules.rst

            return $o->method();
        }

-       // use 'instanceof
+       // use instanceof
        public function bar($o) {
-           if ($o 'instanceof myClass) {  // Now, we know which methods are available return $o->method();
+           if ($o instanceof myClass) {  // Now, we know which methods are available return $o->method();
            }